-7. Press and hold the ignition switch to the "START" position for 3-5 seconds to prime the engine.
+7. Press the ignition switch to the "START" position for 2-3 seconds.

 If the ignition switch is held down in the "START" position longer than 5 seconds it could damage the starter.

 If the engine is cranked longer than 5 seconds, the engine can flood and will not start.